Deception Tip 99:

 You may not believe anything they say, you may not care about anything they say but in doing this, you’re going to get to the truth, which is what you want to learn.
 Remember I said, you may have to engage in a little deception yourself.
 If you really don’t care about whatever they’re saying and you think they’re a terrible person, a low-life and you hope they go to jail.

-Well, in doing all of this, you might get your wish but in this conversation, you are acting like you care or you’re pretending you care, so that would be a little deception right there.
+Well, in doing all of this, you might get your wish but in this conversation, you are acting as you care or you’re pretending you care, so that would be a little deception right there.
 Either way, use this in those interrogation techniques, in those situations where you’re looking for the truth but also consider using it in your everyday life, for those you truly do care about.

 I want to thank you for listening to this week’s episode of the Deception Tips podcast.
-I hope that you’ll share it with your friends, subscribe to the feed, take a look at the Deception Tips videos, the blog and check out the books I have available and as always, tune in next week for a new deception tip.
+I hope that you’ll share it with your friends, subscribe to the feed, take a look at the Deception Tips videos, the blog and check out the books I have available, and, as always, tune in next week for a new deception tip.

 Hey guys, my name is Spencer Coffman, thank you for watching the Deception Tips videos.
 They’re all about teaching you how to read people and detect deception so that you will be able to tell if someone is lying to you.
 Today, we are going to talk about a great tip that is something that you need to keep in mind and be aware of when you’re reading people and detecting deception.